Dahlak Archipelago: History

-The Italian colony of Eritrea, formed in 1890, included the archipelago.
+In the second half of the 19th century, the islands temporarily came under the Khedivate of Egypt, but they remained a backwater.
+In 1889 the Italians occupied Eritrea and established a vice-residency on the island of Nokra.
+The census of 1931 gave a total of 2,275 inhabitants, composed of 1,475 Tigre, 475 Arabs and 325 Afar.
 However, during this time the islands were home to little except the Nocra prison camp operated by the Italian colonial forces.

 After Ethiopia allied itself with the Soviet Union during the Cold War, following the rise of the Derg, the Dahlak Archipelago was the location of a Soviet Navy base.
 In 1990, Ethiopia lost control of the Dahlak Archipelago and the northern Eritrean coast to the Eritrean independence movement (EPLF) and by 1991 Ethiopia had lost control of all of Eritrea.
 Following the international recognition of Eritrean independence in 1993, the Dahlak Archipelago became a part of Eritrea.